 - If you need help with preparing your resume, talk with an adult who has experience or check to see if your school has a workshop or class on how to write a resume.

 - If you know you’ll be interviewing with more than one person, make sure you bring or send enough copies of your resume for everyone.
 This shows your potential future employer that you’re prepared and organized.

 - Think about it – would you hire someone who showed up late for their interview?

-- Set your alarm and arrive 5-10 minutes early – this shows that you are responsible and punctual.
+- Set your alarm and arrive 5-10 minutes early to the location or log on 5 minutes early for the on-line interview so you can check that your camera is working – this shows that you are responsible and punctual.

 8) Most importantly, be yourself